let's talk

 Try Everything That’s Relevant

-Next, I wanted to approach military enterprises but with no addresses or names, I was struggling.
+Next, I wanted to approach military enterprises, but with no addresses or names, I was struggling.
 Then I realized I could use social networks to search for potential employees.
 Thankfully I found people had filled out their profiles with all their information and it was through this channel that I found another employee.
-My next employee also had a scientific degree, as well as experienced in the military.
-Within 2 months I had 3 black-belts with 50 years of experience between them from only a few sketches of my product.
+My next employee also had a scientific degree and experience in the military.
+Within 2 months, I had 3 black belts with 50 years of experience between them from only a few sketches of my product.

-The cost of maintaining the team remained at a critically low-level for the market I was working with.
+The cost of maintaining the dedicated development team remained at a critically low-level for the market I was working with.
 And you know what I realized? – don’t be afraid to make mistakes.

 I wrote to everyone who could potentially be involved in my project and despite many rejections or people saying I had contacted the wrong person, I eventually managed to put together a high-level team within my budget.
 I found the best technique was to go directly to the scientists and try to motivate and inspire them with my product.